- Grade:

 Day 11 - Trek to Drugyel Dzong - 1.5km, 1½-2 hours.
 Transfer to homestay in the Paro Valley.

-Drugyel Dzong was built in the early 1600s to protect the new Kingdom of Bhutan from Tibetan invasions, and was destroyed by fire in 1951, and has only recently been fully restored.
+Drugyel Dzong was built in the early 1600s to protect the new Kingdom of Bhutan from Tibetan invasions.
+It was destroyed by fire in 1951, and has only recently been fully restored.
 You'll have time to look around the dzong before your driver takes you to Lamgong village where you will stay the night at a heritage homestay.

 Overnight: Rinpung Heritage Homestay Or Amas Farmhouse, Lamgong Village Paro